 Various projects and programs are funded to address a variety of housing and community needs including; single family housing rehabilitation, homeownership assistance, neighborhood improvement, upgrade of public facilities, economic development, code enforcement in low and moderate income areas, planning activities and fair housing services.

-The City is preparing the 2020-2025 Consolidated Plan and 2020 Analysis of Impediments to Fair Housing Choice for U.S. Department of Housing and Urban Development (HUD) grants.
-Residents and stakeholders are invited to attend a Community Meeting and/or complete a brief survey to provide their opinion about current, housing, community, and economic development needs.
-The City will be hosting two (2) community meetings in the City Council Chambers, located at 16600 Civic Center Drive, Bellflower, CA 90706.
-The meetings will be held on the following dates:
+The City is preparing the 2020-2025 Consolidated Plan for U.S. Department of Housing and Urban Development (HUD) grants.
+Residents and stakeholders are invited to complete a brief survey to provide their opinion about current housing, community, and economic development needs.
+The information gathered from the community surveys will help the City decide how federal CDBG and HOME program funds should be spent in the community.
+The deadline to complete the survey is January 31, 2020.
+Hard copies of the survey can be found at the Economic Development Counter at City Hall (2nd floor).